Land, Place, Identity: Selections from the Collection

 This exhibition is presented in conjunction with Land, Place, Identity: PAAM’s Inaugural Symposium on American Art on Saturday, November 9 and Sunday, November 10.

 The symposium will be a gathering of art historians, artists, and curators whose work converges around art’s relationship to land and place.
-With a particular emphasis on art forms and scholarship that expand beyond western art-historical frameworks, presentation topics include: the advancement of Native art and sovereignty through making, curation, and sustainability practices; Kerry James Marshall and the Black landscape tradition; Seong Moy’s abstracted Provincetown landscapes, and a collaborative public art project contending with Boston’s urban infrastructure as it intersects with Black histories of displacement and liberation.
+With a particular emphasis on art forms and scholarship that expand beyond western art-historical frameworks, presentation topics include: the advancement of Native art and sovereignty through making, curation, and sustainability practices; Kerry James Marshall and the Black landscape tradition; Seong Moy’s abstracted Outer Cape landscapes, and a collaborative public art project contending with Boston’s urban infrastructure as it intersects with Black histories of displacement and liberation.

 FROM THE CURATOR